kiml42/SpaceCombatSimulation/README.md

             Use this to limit engines hubs and turrets separately.
             Include budget as a nullable field in the mutationconfig (db and menu) Replace allowedCharacters with allowed Modules list.
+            Done, needs to be pushed through to menus.
         Torpedoes detonate at closest approach isf out of fuel.
         Lightsabers!
         Randomise target choosing mechanism periods so they don't come up at the same time.